This blog may contain affiliate links. Read our disclosure policy for more info.

 First and foremost is my favorite adventure tour in Queenstown, canyoning!
 If you want a thrill, but also a proper tour that lasts a few hours then canyoning is perfect.
 It is also one of the best value adventure tours in Queenstown!

 Our recommended tour: Canyoning Queenstown

-Canyoning involves abseiling, zip-lining, cliff jumping and rocking climbing all in one!
+Canyoning involves abseiling, zip-lining, cliff jumping, and rocking climbing all in one tour!
 It can sound pretty crazy but with the right guides, canyoning is actually really safe.
 So if you’re looking for an exciting adventure activity canyoning is one of the best choices in town!

 For more information, read our blog all about our experience canyoning in Queenstown!